Couchbase-Ecosystem/couchbase-haystack/README.md

 {
   "id": "11c255ad10bff4286781f596a5afd9ab093ed056d41bca4120c849058e52f24d",
   "embedding": [0.6394268274307251, 0.02501075528562069,0.27502933144569397, ...], // vector of size 384
-  "content": "My name is Morgan and I live in Paris.", "meta": {
+  "content": "Alice has been living in New York City for the past 5 years.", "meta": {
-    "num_of_years": 3
+    "num_of_years": 5
   }
 }
 ```